bilias/rqwatch/README.md

 # Rqwatch

 **Rqwatch** is a quarantine and map management system for [Rspamd](https://rspamd.com), written in PHP.

-It provides a web interface to monitor all incoming emails passing through your mail gateway, accessible to both administrators and recipient users.
+It provides an intuitive web interface to monitor all incoming emails passing through your mail gateway, accessible to both administrators and recipient users.

 An API is available to insert data from Rspamd.
-This API is used by the Rspamd [Metadata Exporter](https://docs.rspamd.com/modules/metadata_exporter) plugin to export raw emails and Rspamd headers and store that metadata in a database.
+This API is used by the Rspamd [Metadata Exporter](https://docs.rspamd.com/modules/metadata_exporter) plugin to export raw emails and Rspamd headers and symbols and store that metadata in a database.

 Depending on the action taken by Rspamd and the configuration, raw emails can also be saved in local quarantine storage to be examined and released by administrators or recipient users, if desired.
+This is particularly useful for rejected or discarded emails, which in a default Rspamd setup would be lost, leaving the recipient unaware of them.

+Additionally, an administrator can monitor all email traffic and the information provided by Rqwatch, taking appropriate actions to improve Anti-Spam and Anti-Virus control and minimize false positives and false negatives.

-Apart from quarantine monitoring, this system can also be used as a complete map management and distribution point for Rspamd, independent of other functionalities.
+Apart from monitoring, this system can also be used as a complete map management and distribution point for Rspamd, independent of other functionalities.

 Rqwatch is able to operate in two modes:
 - Local mode (single-host), where the Web and API components run on the same host